AdobeDocs/campaign.en/help/v8/send/interaction-send-offers.md

 ### Offer engine {#offer-engine}

-The **[!UICONTROL Offer engine]** activity also lets you specify a call to the offer engine prior to the delivery.
+The **[!UICONTROL Offer engine]** activity also lets you specify a call to the Offer engine prior to the delivery.

 ![](../assets/do-not-localize/book.png) For more on the **Offer engine** activity, refer to [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/targeting-activities/offer-engine.html)